JeremyZhao1998/MRT-release/README.md

 ### 2.1 Data preparation

-We provide the three benchmarks in our paper:
+We provide the 2 benchmarks in our paper:

 - city2foggy: cityscapes dataset is used as source domain, and foggy_cityscapes(0.02) is used as target domain.
-- city2bdd: cityscapes dataset is used as source domain, and bdd100k_daytime is used as target domain.
 - sim2city: sim10k dataset is used as source domain, and cityscapes which only record AP of cars is used as target domain.

-You can download the raw data from the official websites: [cityscapes](https://www.cityscapes-dataset.com/downloads/),  [foggy_cityscapes](https://www.cityscapes-dataset.com/downloads/),  [sim10k](https://fcav.engin.umich.edu/projects/driving-in-the-matrix),  [bdd100k](https://bdd-data.berkeley.edu/).
-We provide the annotations that are converted into coco style, download from [here](https://drive.google.com/file/d/1o8o9bYXgu0UY5Et7jdIIz-hNqxvBJkXU/view?usp=drive_link) and organize the datasets and annotations as following:
+You can download the raw data from the official websites: [cityscapes](https://www.cityscapes-dataset.com/downloads/),  [foggy_cityscapes](https://www.cityscapes-dataset.com/downloads/),  [sim10k](https://fcav.engin.umich.edu/projects/driving-in-the-matrix).
+We provide the annotations that are converted into coco style, download from [here](https://drive.google.com/file/d/1CWbhmZlQYp3bntjRvpShpEu-zC_ygtcn/view?usp=sharing) and organize the datasets and annotations as following:

 ```bash
 [data_root]